coreman14/ST-Character-Pack-HTML/README.md

 The last image, `2.webp` would be highlighted as it is different, which may be causing problems.

-### Json Converter
+### JSON Converter

 This is taken from the [Student Transfer Utils](https://utils.student-transfer.com).

 This will walk through the input directory looking for any files that end in `json`.
 When found it will read the file, then output the contents in a `yml` file and remove the JSON file.

-This can be ran using by adding `-cj` when running the program.
-This will not output an HTML file after it is completed and must be ran again.
+This can be run using by adding `-cj` when running the program.
+This will not output an HTML file after it is completed and must be run again.

 ### Image trimmer

 This is taken from the [Student Transfer Utils](https://utils.student-transfer.com).
 When ran this will remove as much of the image as possible to save space.

-This only removes it from the bottom and right part of the image so it will not affect the character itself.
+This only removes it from the bottom and right part of the image, so it will not affect the character itself.

 If your characters feature any transparency, do not use the trim image function.
 PIL does not play well with transparency.